-I am currently coordinating, with Marcelo Camerlo, a collaborative project that gathers detailed data on portfolio allocation across the Americas.
+I am currently coordinating, with Marcelo Camerlo, a collaborative project that gathers detailed data on portfolio allocation across the Americas, the Presidential Cabinets Project.
 This project brings together country experts to explore variation in three main dimensions of portfolio allocation in presidential systems: cabinet design, government formation and portfolio re-allocation.
-The first outcomes of this project will be an edited volume, Government Formation and Ministerial turnover in Presidential Cabinets (Routledge, 2018), that includes eight country chapters that will follow a common theoretical framework and a comparative chapter, and a comprehensive dataset that will include information on the three dimensions of portfolio allocation for each of the countries in the book.
+The first outcome of this project is an edited volume, Government Formation and Ministerial turnover in Presidential Cabinets (Routledge, 2018), that includes eight country chapters that follow a common theoretical framework, a comparative chapter, and a comprehensive dataset that provides information on the three dimensions of portfolio allocation for each of the countries in the book.
 The first version of the dataset will be publicly available soon on our website.